 Hypoplastic left heart syndrome

-Hypoplastic left heart syndrome is a complex and rare heart defect present at birth (congenital).
-In this condition, the left side of the heart is critically underdeveloped.
+Hypoplastic left heart syndrome is a rare heart defect present at birth (congenital).
+In this condition, the left side of the heart is extremely underdeveloped.

-If your baby is born with hypoplastic left heart syndrome, the left side of the heart can't effectively pump blood to the body.
+If a baby is born with hypoplastic left heart syndrome, the left side of the heart can't pump blood well.
 Instead, the right side of the heart must pump blood to the lungs and to the rest of the body.

-Medication to prevent closure of the connection (ductus arteriosus) between the right and left sides, followed by either surgery or a heart transplant, is necessary to treat hypoplastic left heart syndrome.
+Treatment of hypoplastic left heart syndrome requires medication to prevent closure of the connection (ductus arteriosus) between the right and left sides of the heart.
+Plus, either surgery or a heart transplant is necessary.
 Advances in care have improved the outlook for babies born with this condition.

 Babies born with hypoplastic left heart syndrome usually are seriously ill soon after birth.
-Signs and symptoms include:
+Symptoms include:

 - Rapid, difficult breathing